 Shred the cooked and cooled squash into a mixing bowl and pour in the tomato sauce.
 Mix together, then add Parmesan cheese.

-Spray your casserole dish lightly with cooking spray and then pour the squash mixture into the dish.
+Get out a 1 ½ quart casserole dish and pour the squash mixture into the dish.

 Bake, uncovered, for 30 minutes.